Bill Nicholls Multi-Use Snowmobile and ATV Trail in the Keweenaw Peninsula

 Food and Lodging on or near the

-NEW!
-Hallmark Hut is located in Twin Lakes, 26 miles south of Houghton by the Bill Nicholls ATV, snowmobile, and mountain biking trail with easy trail access.
+New Listing: Hallmark Hut is located in Twin Lakes, 26 miles south of Houghton by the Bill Nicholls ATV, snowmobile, and mountain biking trail with easy trail access.
 Newly opened, the Hallmark Hut is fully furnished with new appliances, flat screen satellite TV, and Wi-Fi.
 Across from Lake Roland for swimming, fishing, and boating.
 Golfing nearby.
 Hallmark Hut, 32913 N. Parkside Drive, Twin Lakes, (Toivola) MI 49965.
 Phone: (906) 288-3100.

 Krupps All Season Resort, 32170 Emily Lake Road - Twin Lakes, Toivola MI 49965.
 906-288-3404.
 Weekly & Nightly Rates for Modern 1,2, &3 bedroom Lakefront Cabins on beautiful Twin Lakes!
 Sleep from 1 to 8 people.
 Campground.
 Reasonable Rates.
 Located 23 Miles South of Houghton Michigan on M-26.
 Highest snowfall area in the midwest.
 390" average.